dipdup-io/dipdup/docs/indexes/operation.md

 You can think of the operation pattern as a regular expression on a sequence of operations (both external and internal) with a global flag enabled (there can be multiple matches).
 Multiple operation parameters can be used for matching (source, destination, etc.).

 You will get slightly different callback argument types depending on whether pattern item is typed or not.
-If so, DipDup will generate the dataclass for a particular entrypoint/storage, otherwise you will have to handle untyped parameters/storage updates stored in `OperationData` model.
+If so, DipDup will generate the dataclass for a particular entrypoint/storage, otherwise you will have to handle untyped parameters/storage updates stored in `TzktOperationData` model.

 ## Matching originations